 Highly specialised organisms, such as parasites and endosymbionts, have evolved repeatedly and independently within various organismal groups in general and within dinophytes in particular.
-Because of many lost traits as well as many autapomorphies, the determination of their closest relatives is frequently only possible with gh the help of molecular sequence comparison.
-It is of particular surprise that in our molecular phylogenetics, the closest relative of an organism the ctenophore Mnemiopsis Agassiz, 1865 (Smith et al. 2007; Smith 2011) is a dinophyte that produces calcareous coccoid stages during its life-history.
-The organism does not show phylogenetic affinities either to other parasite groups, not even from the Peridiniales.
+Because of many lost traits as well as many autapomorphies, the determination of their closest relatives is frequently only possible through comparison of molecular sequences.
+It is particularly surprising that in our molecular phylogenetics, the closest relative of an organismparasiting the ctenophore Mnemiopsis Agassiz, 1865 (Smith et al. 2007; Smith 2011) is a dinophyte that has a calcareous coccoid stage during its life-history.
+Moreover, the organism shows no phylogenetic affinities to other parasite groups, not even the Peridiniales.

-The parasite nesting with Ensiculifera is not the only one that shows phylogenetic affinities to the calcareous dinophytes: Amyloodinium E.-M.Br. & Hovasse and Paulsenella Chatton are closely related to the pfiesterians of the T/Pf-clade (Litaker et al. 1999; Kühn et al. 2005), while Dubscquodinium Grassé is clearly nested within Scrippsiella s.l., and Tintinnophagus Coats may represent an independent lineage within the complex relationships of the Thoracosphaeraceae (Coats et al. 2010).
-Two interpretations of this scattered distribution of parasites and other unusual life forms in the dinophyte molecular trees are conceivable here: 1. evolution from phototrophic cells towards more specialised dinophytes, being heterotrophic or endosymbiontic or parasitic, has taken several times independently; 2. life-history of particular dinophyte species is only incompletely known so far and includes also parasitic stages not discovered so far.
-Particularly for the case of the Scrippsiella acuminata species complex, including morphologically indistinguishable but molecularly distinct (‘cryptic’) species (Montresor et al. 2003; Gottschling et al. 2005; Zinßmeister et al. 2011; Söhner et al. 2012; Gottschling and Söhner 2013), it is tempting to speculate that the reproductive isolated units are differentiated not based on their morphology but on their hosts (pers. comm.
+The parasite nesting with Ensiculifera is not the only one that shows phylogenetic affinities to the calcareous dinophytes: Amyloodinium E.-M.Br. & Hovasse and Paulsenella Chatton are closely related to the pfiesterians of the T/Pf-clade (Litaker et al. 1999; Kühn et al. 2005), while Dubscquodinium Grassé is nested within Scrippsiella s.l., and Tintinnophagus Coats and may represent an independent lineage within the complex relationships of the Thoracosphaeraceae (Coats et al. 2010).
+Two interpretations of this scattered distribution of parasites and other unusual life forms in the dinophyte molecular trees are conceivable: 1. evolution from phototrophic cells towards more specialised dinophytes with heterotrophic, endosymbiontic or parasitic life-styles, has occurred several times independently; 2. the life-history of particular dinophyte species is incompletely known and also includes parasitic stages not discovered so far.
+Particularly for the case of the Scrippsiella acuminata species complex, including morphologically indistinguishable but molecularly distinct (‘cryptic’) species (Montresor et al. 2003; Gottschling et al. 2005; Zinßmeister et al. 2011; Söhner et al. 2012; Gottschling and Söhner 2013), it is tempting to speculate that the reproductively isolated units are differentiated not based on their morphology but on their hosts (pers. comm.
 K.J.S.
 Meier; Kiel, Germany).
-Further research is necessary to enlighten the complex biology and evolution of the calcareous dinophytes.
+Further research is required to enlighten the complex biology and evolution of the calcareous dinophytes.

-Taxonomic clarifications in Ensiculiferaceae, fam. nov.
+Taxonomic clarifications in Ensiculiferaceae

-Since its first description, E. mexicana has been rarely encountered in the scientific literature (Wall and Dale 1968; Wall et al. 1970; Licea et al. 2004; Okolodkov and Gárate-Lizárraga 2006).
-To the best of our knowledge, neither studies nor illustrations available for the present species that would reach beyond the initial information provided by Balech (1967).
-Unfortunately, E. Balech created more confusion, when he presented illustrations of E. mexicana exhibiting six cingular plates in a later publication (Balech 1988), which contradicts his original description of five such plates.
-The most important result of our present study is, thus, to demonstrate that E. mexicana a species exhibiting the combination of five cingular plates and a distinct spine on the first cingular plate.
-The only differences between our SEM images and the original drawings provided by Balech (1967) are the second intercalary plate being narrower and the missing apical elongation of the anterior sulcal plate.
-Nevertheless, the morphology of the monadoid cells is consistent with the protologue of E. mexicana (Balech 1967) to great extent that we are confident to have recollected the species for the first time reliably after half a century.
+Since its first description by Balech (1967), E. mexicana has been rarely reported in the scientific literature (Wall and Dale 1968; Wall et al. 1970; Licea et al. 2004; Okolodkov and Gárate-Lizárraga 2006).
+To the best of our knowledge, no studies or illustrations exist that improve the initial description of this species.
+Unfortunately, Balech (1988) created more confusion when he presented illustrations of E. mexicana with six cingular plates, contradicting his original description of five such plates.
+One of the most important results of our present study is thus to demonstrate that E. mexicana has a combination of five cingular plates and a distinct spine on the first cingular plate.
+The only differences between the specimens shown in our SEM images and those in original drawings provided by Balech (1967) are that, in ours, the second intercalary plate is narrower and the apical elongation of the anterior sulcal plate is missing.
+Nevertheless, the morphology of the monadoid cells is consistent with the protologue of E. mexicana (Balech 1967) to the extent that we are confident to have recollected the species for the first time after half a century.
 A comparison of E. mexicana with related species is shown in Table 1.